Security

 • do not publish Ansight-enabled builds to an app store

-• do not ship Ansight tool packages in release or distribution builds
+• do not ship Ansight all-in-one tool packages or individual tool packages in release or distribution builds

 • do not embed developer pairing assets in public builds